 - Leverage volumes

-Upon securing alignment on the category strategy with the core project team, we develop RFP documents and share content as well as proposed RFP participants with key stakeholders.
+Upon securing agreement on the category strategy with the core project team, we develop RFP documents and share content, as well as proposed RFP participants with key stakeholders.
 Following the submission of responses, we develop balanced scorecards which include all key selection criteria, and evaluate responses in conjunction with client stakeholder teams.
 Negotiation plans are devised and, following the negotiation phase, a data-driven recommendation is made to our clients.
-While cost reduction is our raison d’etre, we adopt a holistic approach when making our recommendations and cost is always balanced against other criteria which includes, quality, service and any other associated risks.
+We adopt a holistic approach when making our recommendations and cost is always balanced against other criteria such as, quality, service and any other associated risks.

 What sets us apart is that, on sign off of our recommendations, we assume responsibility for implementation.
 Working with client teams, we seamlessly embed any changes.